 Pedal edema, especially due to fluid accumulation, can make the legs heavier and restrict locomotion.
-People with pulmonary edema or swelling will run out if oxygen, feel breathlessness and show low oxygen level in the blood.
-Other symptoms include pits on the skin, abnormal size etc.
+People with pulmonary edema or swelling will run out of oxygen, feel breathlessness and show low oxygen levels in the blood.
+Other symptoms include pits on the skin, abnormal size, etc.

 The duration of swelling depends on the underlying cause.
 Swelling caused by injury may last for 5 to 7 days.
 However, swelling resulting from an illness usually subsides with the medical condition.

-Swelling is a condition that occurs when there is an inflammation or accumulation of fluid in skin, tissue or any other body part.
-Swelling is known as Oedema as per the medical terms.
-Oedema can be caused by medications, infections, or pregnancy.
-It can also result from an injury or an underlying medical condition such as liver cirrhosis, congestive heart failure etc.
+Swelling is a condition that occurs when there is an inflammation or accumulation of fluid in the skin, tissue, or any other body part.
+Swelling is known as Edema as per the medical terms.
+Edema can be caused by medications, infections, or pregnancy.
+It can also result from an injury or an underlying medical condition such as liver cirrhosis, congestive heart failure, etc.

 The physician may ask certain questions pertaining to your medical history.
 He or she will also conduct a physical test to determine the cause of the swelling.
 The physician may push the swollen area gently for a few seconds to see if a dimple is formed.
 If it is formed, then the physician may want to conduct a few more tests to figure out the cause of oedema.